bandyopd/JointCSsurv/README.md

 >- beta is the coefficient in the proportional hazards model
 >- alpha is the coefficients in the binomial model
 >- kappa is the coefficient of the random effect
->- sigma is the variance of the random effect
+>- sigma is the standard deviation of the random effect

 Example:
 ```